merklejerk/wacom-profile-daemon/README.md

 ```
 wacom-profile-daemon.py --daemon path-to-config-file
 ```
+You can pass the `--debug` flag for more output.

 # The Configuration File
 The configuration file defines the rules and settings the daemon will follow.
 It is in